Skip to main content

 Low dollar value transactions are delegated to departments to purchase via corporate cards or supplier invoice requests (see 3.3 Low Dollar Value Transactions).

-Travel purchases are delegated to the Travel Office and are governed by the Travel policy.
+Travel purchases are delegated to the Travel Services and are governed by the Travel policy.

 Procurement of merchandise for the BYU–Hawaii Store is delegated to that department and its purchasing agents.